Serious-senpai/lite-shell/README.md

 };
 ```
 - The preprocessor directive `#pragma once` ensures that this header file will be included only once within the application code, you can read more about it [here](https://en.wikipedia.org/wiki/Pragma_once).
-- The directive `#include <base.hpp>` ensures that the declaration of class `BaseCommand` is available when compiling.
+- The directive `#include <all.hpp>` ensures that the declaration of class `BaseCommand` is available when compiling.
 All commands must be a subclass of `BaseCommand`, hence we define the class as `class AddCommand : public BaseCommand`.
 - All commands must have a default constructor that accepts no argument, so we define a constructor `AddCommand() : BaseCommand("add", "Add 2 numbers", "", {}, CommandConstraint(3, 3)) {}`.
 When calling `AddCommand()`, it will propagate to the constructor of `BaseCommand`, which initializes the following attributes:
   - Command name: `add`
   - Command help: `Add 2 numbers` - this will show up when using `help` or `help add`